jseidl/hass-magic_areas/docs/source/features/light-groups.md

 ## 🌈 Available Light Groups

-You can classify your lights into **secondary groups** for specific purposes:
+You can classify your lights into **predefined groups** for specific purposes:

 - **Overhead Lights** – Main ceiling lights for general illumination.
 - **Accent Lights** – Decorative or highlight lighting (e.g., under cabinets, wall sconces).